Cooling and shading

 The reflective calcium carbonate is held at the surface by a molecule-thick surface film.

 The shields could be applied to individual, high-value reefs on clear, still days when bleaching conditions were at their worst.

 Similar technology is currently used to prevent evaporation in reservoirs and dams, including those used for drinking water.

 Sea trials show the surface shield can reduce light by more than 20 percent, while large-scale aquarium studies demonstrate stability over a day, no harmful effects on corals, and protection of some species from bleaching.

 The surface shield need only be applied periodically (by airplane, sea vessel or automated buoy) when bleaching conditions are predicted.

 Photo by Phil Mercurio

 Mixing and pumping of cool water

 This vertical mixing can occur naturally—upwelling—with evidence it has reduced coral bleaching.
-On a smaller scale, engineering structures such as ‘underwater fans’ are being trialled in other programs to enhance vertical mixing to reduce surface water temperature.
 The relatively fast currents across reefs, and engineering costs would likely constrain this method to localised high-value sites.

-Investigations during the RRAP Concept Feasibility Study found that even for the most physically-favourably reefs, these methods are expensive and cannot be scaled up to have a meaningful positive impact on the Great Barrier Reef.
-They will therefore not be further investigated by the Reef Restoration and Adaptation Program.
+Investigations during the RRAP Concept Feasibility Study found that even for the most physically-favourably reefs, these methods were expensive and could not be scaled to a size that would have a meaningful positive impact on the Great Barrier Reef.
+This technology will therefore not be further investigated by the Reef Restoration and Adaptation Program.